Digital Garden

 Once you have an agent with file system access, everything changes.
 I'm now building several personal projects entirely differently than before:

-- Documentation: It writes docs by actually reading my code, not guessing
+• Documentation: It writes docs by actually reading my code and grounding the output in the real project

-The feedback loop is completely different.
-It's not about generating code snippets anymore — it's about collaborative development with something that can see and touch the same files you're working with.
-Sometimes those files are code, but it works just as well with plaintext or markdown files.
+The feedback loop feels completely different.
+It becomes collaborative development with something that can see and touch the same files you're working with.
+Sometimes those files are code.
+Plaintext and markdown files work just as well.

 Mobile Agents with Clawdbot

-One of the first concessions I had to make was that since the agent is not "in the cloud", I had to be in front of my computer in order to interact with my agents.
-But what if I have an idea for a project on the go?
+One of the first concessions I had to make was that the agent runs on my computer.
+At first, I had to be in front of that machine to interact with my agents.
+Then the obvious question appeared: what if I have an idea for a project on the go?

 I named my instance "Chiko" 🌱 and it's become genuinely useful:

-The magic is that it's not just a chatbot — it's an agent with full access to my filesystem, tools, and the ability to spawn other agents.
-I can dictate a task while walking, and wake up to a PR ready for review.
+The magic is the combination: an agent with full access to my filesystem, tools, and the ability to spawn other agents.
+I can dictate a task while walking and wake up to a PR ready for review.

 Imagine being at the store and asking your agent to check what ingredients you already have at home by reading your inventory file.
 Or having an idea for a feature while walking and dictating it to your agent, which immediately opens the relevant files and starts planning the implementation.